GraceKeane/ADCWAProject2020/README.md

 ## Introduction
 Advanced data centric web applications project 2020.
 For this project I used Spring Boot MVC, java, HTML and CSS to implement an order tracking system.
-It allows a logged-in user to manage orders of products for customers.
+It allows users to view all products, orders ect and allows correct additional information to be added to the database.
+I have added functions to this application which allows for security to be set and followed throughout.

 ### Useful mySQL Commands
 * show databases; - displays all databases created